 7 migrants arrested in NYC robbery pattern, officials say

-NEW YORK - Seven migrants have been arrested, including several Monday morning in a raid in the Bronx targeting a crew behind a citywide robbery pattern.
+NEW YORK - Seven migrants have been arrested, including several Monday morning in an NYPD raid in the Bronx targeting a crew behind a citywide robbery pattern, the NYPD said.

 Police believe they are part of group responsible for a citywide pattern of cell phone robberies.
 Some of the stolen goods were recovered in the raid, police said.